respondcreate/django-versatileimagefield/docs/improving_performance.rst

 Improving Performance
 =====================

-During development, ``VersatileImageField``'s convenient and flexible :ref:`on-demand image creation <on-demand-image-creation>` enables you to quickly iterate but, once your application is deployed, this small bit of overhead can hinder the overall performance of your application.
+During development, ``VersatileImageField``'s :ref:`on-demand image creation <on-demand-image-creation>` enables you to quickly iterate but, once your application is deployed, this convenience adds a small bit of overhead that you'll probably want to turn off once your app is in production.

 Turning off on-demand image creation
 ------------------------------------

 To turn off on-demand image creation just set the ``'create_images_on_demand'`` key of the ``VERSATILEIMAGEFIELD_SETTINGS`` setting to ``False`` (:ref:`docs <versatileimagefield-settings>`).
-Now your ``VersatileImageField`` fields will return the expected URLs of each image rendition that is requested from it without first checking to see if they've actually been created yet.
+Now your ``VersatileImageField`` fields will return URLs to images without first checking to see if they've actually been created yet.

 .. note:: Once an image has been created by a ``VersatileImageField``, a reference to it is stored in the cache which makes for speedy subsequent retrievals.
 Setting ``VERSATILEIMAGEFIELD_SETTINGS['create_images_on_demand']`` to ``False`` bypasses this entirely making ``VersatileImageField`` perform even faster (:ref:`docs <versatileimagefield-settings>`).

 Ensuring images are created
 ---------------------------

-This boost in speed is great but how do you ensure that the images your ``VersatileImageField`` fields are referencing are actually available?

-``VersatileImageFieldWarmer`` will help you do just that.
+This boost in performance is great but now you'll need to ensure that the images your application links to actually exist.
+Luckily, ``VersatileImageFieldWarmer`` will help you do just that.
 Here's an example in the Python shell using the :ref:`example model <example-model>` from the Django REST Framework serialization example:

 .. code-block:: python